Collett’s Corner DirectorsAugust 12, 2019

 At the AGM on 18 August at the Lyttelton Community Board Room (6-7pm) you will have an opportunity to hear from the candidates and ask them questions.
 If you cannot attend in person, you are welcome to join virtually, please RSVP to Camia Young to receive the link.

 Julie Villard has been the Shareholder appointed director since our last AGM, you will also have the opportunity to ask her questions about the project and her role on the board.
-She is running again and has been a great advocate for the project.

 Voting opens 20 August following the AGM and closes 28 August at 5pm.
 Please vote here.